david-grs/david-grs.github.io/_posts/2017-09-10-cpp-clang-travis-cmake-gtest-coveralls.markdown

   1. The default GCC version is quite old &mdash; 4.8, no C++14 support
   2. Google Test won't work out of the box
-  3. This doesn't include coverage report
+  3. This doesn't include the coverage report